Haivision/srt/docs/API.md

 `SRT_EPOLL_IN` flag on the aforementioned socket or group.

-- On a freshly created socket or group that is about to be connected to a peer listener this applies to `srt_connect` call (and derived), which in "non-blocking mode" always returns immediately.
+- On a freshly created socket or group that is about to be connected to a peer listener this applies to any `srt_connect` call (and derived), which in "non-blocking mode" always return immediately.
 The connected state for that socket or group can be tested by checking the `SRT_EPOLL_OUT` flag.
 NOTE that a socket that failed to connect doesn't change the `SRTS_CONNECTING` state and can be found out only by testing `SRT_EPOLL_ERR` flag.